KV Scheduler plugin

-The namespace plugin is a helper plugin tied with the Linux interface/l3 plugins.
-It manages namespaces in terms of Linux (named namespace) or as a microservice in the container-based environment.
+Helper plugin tied in with the Linux interface/l3 plugins.
+It manages namespaces in terms of Linux (named namespace) or as a microservice in container-based environment.

-Connection plugins are VPP-Agent plugins allowing data read or write from outside without data store.
+vpp-agent connection plugins enable external data read or write without the use of a data store.

 - REST plugin